RDjarbeng/countdown/readme.md

 Other utility functions that are used across the application and are not specific to a single page are shown here.
 ![image](https://github.com/RDjarbeng/countdown/assets/57795443/fafdb90d-20b5-421e-a443-85b2cf4cdeea)

+### Possible contributions
+Here a possible initial contributions, you can also look through the open issues for ideas.
+Or you can implement features that you think should be included.
+We would love to see what you add🌟.

+- Add confetti effects when a countdown elapses.
+Current version 3 only plays sound
+- Adding a history page so users can set a memory to remember and view how long it has been since then.
+This page will also allow that elapsed countdowns show the time since they elapsed

 ## How to use
 To get started using the application you can follow this [guide](https://scribehow.com/shared/Get_started_with_rcountdown__EyFbM6bFS5ql48-UeEyM2w)